AidaDSP/AidaDSP.github.io/_posts/2020-10-31-zeroconvo-presets-autogen.md

 many of the [plugins](http://x42-plugins.com/x42/) currently running on _**Mod Duo**_ or _**Aida DSP OS**_.

-Some users of Ardour or Ubuntu Studio may argue that an excellent open source ir convolution plugin, [ir.lv2](https://github.com/Anchakor/ir.lv2) already exists, so why wasting time in using zeroconvo?
+Some users of Ardour or Ubuntu Studio may argue that an excellent open source ir convolution plugin, [ir.lv2](https://github.com/Anchakor/ir.lv2) already exists, so why wasting time using zeroconvo?

 The answer is zeroconvo works in _headless devices_* like _**Mod Duo**_ or _**Aida DSP OS**_.